percona/k8spxc-docs/docs/update.md

 * [Custom Resource Definition](operator.md);
 * Database Management System (Percona XtraDB Cluster).

-Here is the list of recommended upgrade strategies:
+Here is the list of recommended upgrade scenarios:

 * Upgrade to the new version of the Operator *and* new version of the Database Management System (Percona XtraDB Cluster),
 * Minor Percona XtraDB Cluster version upgrade *without* the Operator upgrade.

+Finally, there are following update strategies:

+* Smart Uptates, controlled by the Operator (the recommended way),
+* Classic Kubernetes rolling update, or manual update of Pods.

 ## Upgrading the Operator